RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 # initialise the hashmap
 #
 # Create an function for get that takes an key and an value
-# Run the hash finction on the key
+# Run the hash function on the key

 # item = hashmap[index]
 # try: